-Roles: UI prototype, client survey, visual system design, information analysis, client communication
+Roles: UI prototyping, client survey, visual system design, information analysis, client communication

 The Design Challenge and Process